Our new favorite rice bowl for summer!

 Instructions

-¼ cup regular or gluten-free soy sauce, 3 Tbsp. brown sugar, 1 Tbsp. rice vinegar, 2 garlic cloves, 1 tsp. minced ginger, 1 tsp. toasted sesame oil, 1 tsp. sriracha
+¼ cup soy sauce or tamari, 3 tablespoons packed brown sugar, 1 tablespoon rice vinegar, 2 garlic cloves, 1 teaspoon minced ginger, 1 teaspoon toasted sesame oil, 1 teaspoon sriracha

 • Add the salmon to a large bowl and pour half of the sauce over it.
 Toss until well combined.
-Allow the mixture to marinate, covered in the fridge for at least 10 minutes.
-Reserve the remaining sauce for later use.
+Allow the mixture to marinate, covered in the fridge, for at least 10 minutes.
+Set remaining sauce aside for serving.

 • Remove the salmon from the bowl, letting any excess marinade drip off.
-Toss the salmon with 2 tablespoons of cornstarch until a thick, paste-like coating forms.
+Toss the salmon with 2 tablespoons of the cornstarch in a separate large bowl until a thick, paste-like coating forms.

-• Heat a large nonstick skillet over medium heat.
-Add 2 tablespoons avocado oil and swirl to coat.
-Add the salmon and cook 2-3 minutes per side, or until it flakes easily with a fork and the coating is golden.
+• Heat the avocado oil in a large nonstick skillet over medium heat.
+Once the oil is shimmering, add the salmon in a single layer and cook 2-3 minutes per side, or until it flakes easily with a fork and the coating is crisp and golden.

 • Remove the cooked salmon from the skillet and reduce the heat to low.
 Pour in the reserved teriyaki sauce.

-• In a small bowl or measuring cup, mix the remaining 1 tablespoon of cornstarch with warm water.
+• In a small bowl or measuring cup, whisk the remaining 1 tablespoon cornstarch with the water.
 Pour the mixture into the saucepan.
 Whisk constantly for 1-2 minutes, or until the sauce thickens.
-Remove from heat once desired consistency is reached.
+Remove from the heat.

-• Serve crispy salmon over coconut rice with the teriyaki sauce drizzled on top.
-Add diced mango, cucumbers, avocados, sriracha mayo, and optional cilantro and toasted sesame seeds as desired.
+• To Assemble the Bowls: Serve crispy salmon over coconut rice with the reserved teriyaki sauce drizzled on top.
+Add diced mango, cucumbers, avocado, Sriracha Mayo, cilantro, mint, and toasted sesame seeds, if desired.

-1 mango, 1 large avocado, 1 English cucumber thinly sliced, Cilantro, Fresh mint leaves, Sesame seeds
+1 mango, 1 large avocado, 1 English cucumber, Cilantro, Mint leaves, Toasted sesame seeds

 Last step!
 If you make this, please leave a review letting us know how it was!